ddrake/Gradebook/README.md

 All data for a course is stored in a single JSON file, which is written when you 'Save' or 'Quit'.
 The top level 'Course' object has properties for the course name and the term.
 The JSON file is named by a concatenation of these.
 A Course contains lists of Categories, Graded Items and Students and a dictionary of Scores.

-To open Gradebook for a specific saved course named "Math 251" in the term "Fall 2017" we execute it like this:
+To open Gradebook for a specific saved course named "Math 251" in the term "Fall 2018" we execute it like this:

 ```$ ./gb1 Math_251_Fall_2018.json```

 ### New Course Setup
-You can create a new course by running the application without specifying a file.
+You can create a new course simply by running the application without specifying a file.
 You should see a menu like this:

 Gradebook